bparanj/crystal/electronics/design/building-blocks.md

    - Symbol: ![Connector Symbol](https://upload.wikimedia.org/wikipedia/commons/thumb/1/1d/Connector_symbol.svg/120px-Connector_symbol.svg.png)

-### Summary:

 These basic building blocks form the foundation of all electronic circuits.
 Understanding how each component works individually and how they interact with each other is important for designing, analyzing, and troubleshooting electronic systems.

 ## Relay

 A relay solves the problem of controlling high-power circuits with a low-power signal.

 ### Problems Relays Address: